 - Information for the month.
 The report tells what prescription drugs you got.
-It shows the total drug costs, what the plan paid, and what others paying for you paid. - "Year-to-date" information.
-This is your total drug costs and the total payments made since January 1. - → We offer coverage of drugs not covered under Medicare.
-To find out which drugs our plan covers, see the Drug List.
+It shows the total drug costs, what the plan paid, and what you and others paying for you paid. - "Year-to-date" information.
+This is your total drug costs and the total payments made since January 1.

+We offer coverage of drugs not covered under Medicare.